talon-one/TalonOneJavaSdk/docs/ManagementApi.md

         //manager_auth.setApiKeyPrefix("Token");

         ManagementApi apiInstance = new ManagementApi(defaultClient);
-        Integer applicationId = 56; // Integer | The ID of the Application.
+        Long applicationId = 56; // Long | The ID of the Application.
 It is displayed in your Talon.One deployment URL.
-        Integer pageSize = 1000; // Integer | The number of items in the response.
+        Long pageSize = 1000; // Long | The number of items in the response.
-        Integer skip = 56; // Integer | The number of items to skip when paging through large result sets.
+        Long skip = 56; // Long | The number of items to skip when paging through large result sets.
         String sort = "sort_example"; // String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** You may not be able to use all fields for sorting.
 This is due to performance limitations.
         String campaignState = "campaignState_example"; // String | Filter results by the state of the campaign.  - `enabled`: Campaigns that are scheduled, running (activated), or expired. - `running`: Campaigns that are running (activated). - `disabled`: Campaigns that are disabled. - `expired`: Campaigns that are expired. - `archived`: Campaigns that are archived.
         String name = "name_example"; // String | Filter results performing case-insensitive matching against the name of the campaign.
         String tags = "tags_example"; // String | Filter results performing case-insensitive matching against the tags of the campaign.
 When used in conjunction with the \"name\" query parameter, a logical OR will be performed to search both tags and name for the provided values
         OffsetDateTime createdBefore = new OffsetDateTime(); // OffsetDateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the campaign creation timestamp.
 You can use any time zone setting.
 Talon.One will convert to UTC internally.
         OffsetDateTime createdAfter = new OffsetDateTime(); // OffsetDateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the campaign creation timestamp.
 You can use any time zone setting.
 Talon.One will convert to UTC internally.
-        Integer campaignGroupId = 56; // Integer | Filter results to campaigns owned by the specified campaign access group ID.
+        Long campaignGroupId = 56; // Long | Filter results to campaigns owned by the specified campaign access group ID.
-        Integer templateId = 56; // Integer | The ID of the campaign template this campaign was created from.
+        Long templateId = 56; // Long | The ID of the campaign template this campaign was created from.
-        Integer storeId = 56; // Integer | Filter results to campaigns linked to the specified store ID. try {
+        Long storeId = 56; // Long | Filter results to campaigns linked to the specified store ID. try {
             InlineResponse2008 result = apiInstance.getCampaigns(applicationId, pageSize, skip, sort, campaignState, name, tags, createdBefore, createdAfter, campaignGroupId, templateId, storeId);
             System.out.println(result);